LINDSAY WHALENGame 629 | March 17, 2004 | Pam Borton, Lindsay Whalen

 With Minnesota Lynx Coach Cheryl Reeve in attendance, Whalen thanked Coach Reeve and the entire Lynx organization for their guidance and support.
 She said she was humbled by the recent naming of the Hutchinson High School gymnasium after her.
 She said the new Gopher facilities were extremely important in her early recruiting and that she was eager for the season to begin.
 Asked about the biggest recruiting disadvantages, without missing a beat, she said, “None.”

-(LtoR) Mark Coyle, Lea B. Olsen (Physician), Lindsay Whalen, Nancy Lindahl, Dave Mona
+(LtoR) Lea B. Olsen (moderator), Mark Coyle (physician), Lindsay Whalen, Dave Mona

 RETURN TO: SPEAKERS LIST